MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *count*\
 The number of elements from the end this span to put in the subspan.

+### Return value

+Returns a span containing the last `count` elements from this span.

 ### Remarks

-Returns a span that contains `count` elements from the end of this span.
+A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.

 ### Example